Avoid Global Variables with query string parameters

 Using URL Query Strings

-Lets look at an alternative method using URL Query string parameters.
+Let’s look at an alternative method using URL query string parameters.

-Normally when you transfer from one component to another this is done through the Transfer Peoplecode function.
-In the Tranfer function, you can pass parameters between components by passing a record object to the target component that is based on the search record of that object.
+Normally when you transfer from one component to another this is done through the Transfer PeopleCode function.
+In the Transfer function, you can pass parameters between components by passing a record object to the target component that is based on the search record of that object.
 What really happens here behind the scenes is that PeopleTools looks at the search keys in the record object passed to the transfer function and creates query string key/value pairs based on the destination’s component search record.
 These are based on the common search keys on the record object you pass to the transfer function and what is defined on the target search record.
 Therein lies the issue.
 If you need to pass some additional piece of information that is not reflected in the search record then what do you do?

 One alternative beside global variables is to use a slightly different method of doing the transfer.
-Instead of using the Transfer peoplecode function you can generate a URL for the target component and then tell the user’s browser to view it.
+Instead of using the Transfer PeopleCode function you can generate a URL for the target component and then tell the user’s browser to view it.
 This is really what the Transfer function is doing.

 First you need to generate a URL using the GenerateComponentPortalURL function or one of the “sister” functions referenced in the documentation.
 There are a couple of variations of this function that generate slightly different URLs (with and without the portal wrapper, etc).
-You will have to experiment around with each one based on your needs.
+You will have to experiment with each one based on your needs.

 This GenerateComponentPortalURL function will generate a URL to the target component and page.
-You can then append on another query string parameter that we will pickup later.
+You can then append on another query string parameter that we will pick up later.

 /* Generate some additional key value pairs */